-BRING IT ON: THE MUSICAL to Play Harris Center, 3/7-9
+BRING IT ON: THE MUSICAL Plays Harris Center, Now thru 3/9

 Bitingly relevant and sprinkled with sass, Bring It On: The Musical, inspired by the Bring It On film, takes the audiences at Harris Center for the Arts on a high-flying journey filled with the complexities of friendship, jealousy, betrayal and forgiveness.
 Bring It On: The Musical tells the story of the challenges and unexpected bonds formed through the thrill of extreme competition.

 The musical comedy made its Broadway debut on August 1, 2012 at the St. James Theatre.
 The production earned Tony nominations for Best Musical and Best Choreography, and The New York Times called it, "Impossible to resist!"